Mustafizur Rahman: Bangladesh Premier League

+He was selected to play for Dhaka Capitals in 2024-25 Bangladesh Premiere League.
+On 20 January, he became only the 4th bowler to reach 100 BPL wickets, after Shakib Al Hasan, Taskin Ahmed and Rubel Hossain.

 Indian Premier League

 In February 2016, Mustafizur was drafted by Sunrisers Hyderabad in the 2016 IPL auction.
 He took 17 wickets in 16 matches in the tournament where his team won the title.
 He was named as "Emerging Player of the Tournament", the first overseas player to receive this award.

 In December 2016, he was retained by the Sunrisers Hyderabad in the 2017 IPL auction.
 He was doubtful about missing the first-leg of the tournament.

 In January 2018, he was bought by the Mumbai Indians in the 2018 IPL auction.
 In February 2021, he was bought by the Rajasthan Royals from his base price of INR 1.00 crore in the 2021 IPL auction.
 In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League tournament.
-He played 8 match for Delhi capital and took 8 wicket.
+He played 8 match for Delhi capital and took 8 wickets.
+He played for Indian Premier League team Chennai Super Kings in 2024.

+Delhi Capitals have included Mustafizur Rahman in their squad as a replacement for Jack Fraser-McGurk for IPL-18.

 NatWest T20 Blast

 In March 2016, English side Sussex announced that they had signed Mustafizur as their second overseas player for the T20 Blast competition.

 He picked up four wickets while giving away 23 runs in his debut match against Essex.
 After another match, he faced a shoulder surgery which sidelined him for six months.